krishnakalisarkar/Be_Heart_Smart/README.md

 Once the cardio complete table is created, it is then connected to Jupyter notebook using SQL alchemy.

-* Once the AWS connection was set up, the joined data table was pulled from the AWS server to our local PostgresSQL server and from here on this table is called into the jupyter notebook for further analysis.
+* An AWS server connection was created in PostgreSQL and a database set up.
+The preliminary joined data table was made here, from where a connection was established with the jupyter notebooks for future analysis.\
+The final tables however were joined in the database in local PostgreSQL server, and accessed with SQLAlchemy for machine learning.

 ## Machine Learning